avo-hq/docs.avohq.io/docs/3.0/faq.md

 1. If you have [Rails STI](https://guides.rubyonrails.org/association_basics.html#single-table-inheritance-sti), then it will work.
 Avo knows how to handle STI models.
 So you'll have two models and an Avo resource for each one.
 That will render two resources in your admin panel's sidebar.
 2. You don't have Rails STI but something custom.
 Then the response is it depends.
 Because something custom is... custom, we offer a few mechanisms to get over that.

-If you have one model, `User`, you'll have one Avo resource, `UserResource`.
+If you have one model, `User`, you'll have one Avo resource, `Avo::Resources::User`.
 Then you can customize different things based on your requirements.
 Like if for instance, you want to show only some types of users on the `Index` view, you can use [custom query scopes](https://docs.avohq.io/1.0/customization.html#custom-query-scopes) to hide specific types (if that's what you want to do).
 Same if you want to [show/hide fields](https://docs.avohq.io/1.0/field-options.html#field-visibility) based on the resource type or type of user.